squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access allow M2
 http_access deny all
 }}}

+Run '''squid -k parse''' to confirm that the ARP / EUI supprot is available and the ACLs are going to work.

 == Can I limit the number of connections from a client? == Yes, use the ''maxconn'' ACL type in conjunction with ''SquidConf:http_access deny''.
 For example: